ibexa/documentation-developer/docs/content_management/locations.md

 ![Content tree - locations](content_management_tree_locations.png "Content tree - locations")

 A content item receives a Location only once it has been published.
-This means that a new unpublished draft does not have a Location yet.
+This means that a new unpublished draft doesn't have a Location yet.
 You can find drats in the **Drafts** tab in the **Content** menu.

 ![Drafts](content_management_drafts.png "Drafts")